klumme/klart.fi/content/articles/a-slice-of-zig-1.md

 Here, the `test` declaration has a short description of the test followed by a block containing the code actually performing the test.
 We won't go into detail of how the test runner works but instead move on to the code dealing with the ArrayList itself.
 The two first lines inside the block handle initializing and deinitializing the list, after which there's code (omitted here) to add items to the list, retrieve items from it, and make sure the results are as expected.

 note:As I was writing this article, I found that just dealing with the initialization and deinitialization of the list provided plenty of material for one article.
-In a following article, we'll look at how the list is actually used and how that usage is implemented.endnote
+[In the next part](/articles/a-slice-of-zig-2), we look at how the list is actually used and how that usage is implemented.endnote

 Looking at the first two lines inside the block, you might be able to guess what's going on, even if you're fuzzy on the details: it looks like we're initializing an ArrayList meant to hold signed 32-bit integers, passing it something called an allocator.
 We then set it up to be deinitialized later.